 An official whose job it is to carefully check the accuracy of business records.
-An auditor can be records and statements.

-COURSE NAME: Auditing and corporate governance COURSE: II B.com.PA BATCH:2017-2020 either an independent auditor unaffiliated with the company l being audited or a captive auditor, and some are elected public officials.
+An auditor can be either an independent auditor unaffiliated with the company being audited or a captive auditor, and some are elected public officials.
 The term is sometimes synonymous with "comptroller."